-On behalf of Kadish & Anthony Law Group posted in Contract Disputes on Thursday, February 18, 2016.
+On behalf of Kadish & Associates Law Group posted in Contract Disputes on Thursday, February 18, 2016.

 Many companies here in Arizona and throughout the country enter into contracts with celebrities, television shows and movie production companies, among others, to help market their products.
 Those contracts can mean increased sales and substantial revenue for all involved.
 Considering the fact that several thousand — or even millions — of dollars are at stake, contract disputes can easily lead to litigation.